ethberry/ethberry.github.io/docs/AdminPanel/ERC20/token.md

 ## Configuration

-After deployment information about smart contract is stored to database and requires some tuning befe being displayed on site
+After deployment information about smart contract is stored to database and requires some tuning before being displayed on site

 ### Configuration options